 The active clubs and organizations on campus are quite diverse and are open to all students to explore.
 With more than 30 clubs and organizations, there is certainly something available for everyone.
 We offer multicultural, academic/educational, social, spiritual, and community service based clubs.
 Joining or forming a student club or organization is a great way to get involved, develop leadership skills, and meet fellow classmates with similar interests.

-For information about clubs and organizations available on campus please reach out to us at the contact information below:
+For a complete list of clubs and organizations available on campus please reach out to one of our Student Engagement personnel below: